Popmotion/popmotion/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/popmotionjs.svg?style=social&label=Follow)](http://twitter.com/popmotionjs)
 [![Join the community on Spectrum](https://withspectrum.github.io/badge/badge.svg)](https://spectrum.chat/popmotion)

-This is the **beta** branch of Popmotion 9.
+This is the **Release candidate** for Popmotion 9.
 The focus on this release is small, flexible functions for advanced animators.

 Popmotion is:
 - **Powerful**: It supports keyframe, spring and decay animations for numbers, colors and complex strings.